For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

 The Volumizing Shampoo That Smells Like Fanta

-This sulfate-free set provided a sensorially superior shampooing experience with scents of smoky woods, eucalyptus, rosemary, lavender, and lemongrass.
-The conditioner is light enough to co-wash with (if you’re into that, I’m not), and yet had enough heft to satisfy my thirsty ends.
-I’m crediting that to the Omega 9-rich Amazonian Rahua oil that it’s enriched with.
-Post air-drying, there was tons of volume, but most noticeably, my curls were beautifully formed, spiral upon spiral in a perfect Fibonacci sequence.
+This sulfate-free set provides a superior sensorial experience with scents of smoky woods, eucalyptus, rosemary, lavender, and lemongrass.
+The conditioner is light enough to co-wash with but has enough heft to satisfy thirsty ends.
+You can credit that to the Omega 9-rich Amazonian Rahua oil that it’s enriched with.
+There’s good volume post-air-drying, but most noticeably, you can expect beautifully formed curls (we’re talking spiral upon spiral in a perfect Fibonacci sequence.)

 An Ayurvedic Spa Experience With Long-Term Promise